davewalker60/pmdup/pages/travel-tips-faq.md

 # Does "don't drink the water" apply to QRoo?

 Yes, even most locals experience intestinal distress by drinking water from the tap.
 Most lodging places, including Las Arenas, provide drinking water in 20-liter containers.
 To avoid filling the landfills with small plastic bottles, we recommend bringing with you a sturdy water bottle, perhaps with a built-in filter that filters out impurities (in Mexico water, chlorinated water, fluoride water, etc).
-Both Bernie and Sky use a Life Straw bottle and love them.
+Both Bernie and Sky use a [LifeStraw](https://lifestraw.com/){:target="_blank"} bottle and love them.

 # And what about eating raw fruits and vegetables?